akarve/bipsea/README.md

 BIP-85 derives the entropy for each application by computing an HMAC of the private ECDSA key of the last hardened child.
-Private child keys are pure functions of the parent key and the child index (one segment in the derivation path).
+Private child keys are pure functions of the parent key and the child index.
 In this way BIP-85 entropy is hierarchical, deterministic, and irreversibly hardened as long as ECDSA remains secure.
-ECDSA is believed to be secure but no one knows for sure.
-Moreover, we may never be able to prove that ECDSA is secure or insecure if, for example, "P is not equal to NP" is unprovable.
+ECDSA is believed to be secure but no one knows for certain.
+It may not even be possible to conclusively prove the security of any cryptographic algorithm as such a proof would simultaneously prove that "P is not equal to NP."

+All of that to say **even the hardest cryptography falls to the problem of induction**:
+> Just because no one broke has yet broken ECDSA
+> doesn't mean no one will break ECDSA.

 ECDSA is not [post-quantum secure](https://blog.cloudflare.com/pq-2024).
-If someone somewhere creates a quant computer with sufficient logical q-bits to run Shor's algorithm on large keys, then ECDSA private keys can be reverse-engineered from public keys.
-As unlikely as the emergence of a quantum computer may seem, the Chromium team is
+If someone were to creates the elusive quant computer with sufficiently many logical q-bits to run Shor's algorithm on large keys, then suddenly private could be reverse-engineered from public keys.
+As unlikely as a quantum computer may seem, the Chromium team is
 [taking no chances](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html)
 and has begun to roll out quantum-resistant changes to SSL.

-All of that to say **even the hardest cryptography falls to the problem of induction**:

-> Just because no one broke has broken ECDSA yet doesn't mean no one will break it tomorrow.

 # Developer